 TL;DR

-ITS I SOQs ask you to declare an IT domain, then demonstrate expertise in it through specific technical examples.
+ITS I SOQs ask you to show how your experience matches the domains and desirable qualifications in the posting — usually through specific technical examples.
 The most common mistake is writing a broad overview of your skills instead of grounding each response in a concrete, measurable project.

 Role details